If you made the mistake of cheating and got caught, you may now be asking the question, "now what?"

 - Give Your Spouse Some Space.
 It is okay to take a "timeout" if emotions are running high or one of you is emotionally triggered.
 This does not mean you or your spouse will take off for an extended period of time.
 It just means that things need to cool down before you can be around each other again or talk about difficult topics.

 - Spend Time With Your Spouse.
 Along with letting your spouse have some alone time, you need to have together time too.
-Plan date nights and when your spouse is ready, have an evening or weekend away together.
+Plan date nights and when your spouse is ready, take a getaway away together.

 - Be Patient.
 Do not expect your spouse to trust you again right away.
 It will take time to regain your spouse's trust.